Skip to main content

 join-classpath: true # Defaults to true

-• load: (BEFORE|AFTER|OMIT) Specifies whether this plugin should load before or after your plugin.
-Note: Omit has undefined ordering behavior.
+• load (BEFORE|AFTER|OMIT): Whether this plugin should load before or after your plugin.
+Note: OMIT has undefined ordering behavior.

 • required: Whether this plugin is required for your plugin to load.